 Aftermath: Alabama's tornado dead range in age from 6 to 89

 BEAUREGARD, Ala. – The youngest victim was 6, the oldest 89.
-One family lost seven members.
+One extended family lost seven members.

 The 23 people killed in the nation's deadliest tornado in nearly six years came into focus Tuesday when the coroner finished identifying them and released their names.

-They included 6-year-old Armando Hernandez Jr., known as "AJ," killed two days after singing in his first-grade class musical; 10-year-old Taylor Thornton, a fourth-grader who loved horses and was visiting a friend's home when the tornado struck; and David Wayne Dean, 53, nicknamed "Roaddog" because of his love for Harley-Davidson motorcycles.
+They included 6-year-old Armando Hernandez Jr., known as "AJ," torn from his father's arms two days after singing in his first-grade class musical; 10-year-old Taylor Thornton, who loved horses and was visiting a friend's home when the twister struck; and David Wayne Dean, 53, nicknamed "Roaddog" because of his love for Harley-Davidson motorcycles.

 "Just keep those families in your prayers," Lee County Coroner Bill Harris said, two days after the disaster.
-"It's a tragic situation."

-The search for victims in and around the devastated rural community of Beauregard continued, with crews using heavy equipment to lift large chunks of debris.
-But Sheriff Jay Jones said the list of missing people had shrunk from dozens to just seven or eight.
+The search for victims, pets and belongings in and around the devastated rural community of Beauregard continued amid the din of beeping heavy machinery and whining chainsaws.
+But Sheriff Jay Jones said the list of the missing had shrunk from dozens to just seven or eight.

-"We are still conducting some searches, sifting through piles of debris where there may be people or animals," said Opelika Fire Chief Byron Prather.
-"We haven't given up hope."
+"We've got piles of rubble that we are searching just to make sure," said Opelika Fire Chief Byron Prather Jr. "We don't think we'll find nobody there, but we don't want to leave any stone unturned."

-Dean's body was found in a neighbor's yard after the twister demolished his mobile home Sunday afternoon.
+"She just said her child was swept from the father's arms," Prather said.
+"A mother's love for her child.
+How do you tell a mom that she can't go look for her child?
+She went and tried to find her child, like everybody else."

-After the tornado passed, she rushed home from work at Walmart and pushed past sheriff's deputies to be with her husband one last time.
-Picking through the ruins of their home, she found her wedding dress and a Father's Day note that read, "Daddy, I love you to pieces."
+Dean's body was found by his son in a neighbor's yard after the twister demolished his mobile home.

-The tornado was an EF4 packing winds estimated at 170 mph (274 kph) and chewed a path of destruction up to nine-tenths of a mile (1.4 kilometers) wide in Alabama for nearly 27 miles (43 kilometers), the National Weather Service said.
-Ninety people were injured, it said.
+The tornado was an EF4 with winds estimated at 170 mph (274 kph) and chewed a path of destruction up to nine-tenths of a mile (1.4 kilometers) wide in Alabama for nearly 27 miles (43 kilometers), scraping up the earth in a phenomenon known as "ground rowing," the National Weather Service said.

-The tornado swept mobile homes tucked among tall pine trees from their bases and smashed them into unrecognizable piles of rubble.
-Toys, clothes, insulation, water heaters and pieces of metal were scattered across the hillsides where the trees were snapped in half.
+Ninety people were injured, authorities said.
+Most had been released from the hospital as of Monday.

-Law enforcement teams searching for victims used dogs and infrared-equipped drones that can detect body heat.
+Along the two-lane country road where some of the victims died, firefighters used heavy machinery to overturn pieces of houses that were blown into a gulley.
+A car sat atop the remains of one house.
+A red-brick foundation was all that was left at another lot.

 The search took its toll around Beauregard, an unincorporated area of roughly 10,000 people near the Georgia line.
-Church chaplain Ike Mathews walked down a road lined with broken trees and pieces of homes as he went to check on members of his congregation and emergency workers.
+Church chaplain Ike Mathews walked down a road lined with broken trees and debris as he went to check on members of his congregation and emergency workers.

 "Yesterday I talked to some team members who had found bodies.
 They're hurting.
 The community is torn up.
 They started crying talking about it," said Mathews, an associate pastor at Rising Star Missionary Baptist Church.